Understanding the Differences Between Contact Dermatitis and Atopic Dermatitis

-Dermatitis is an inflammation of the skin characterized by redness, itching or even blisters.
-It can be triggered by different factors such as allergies, exposure to irritants, stress, or simply genetic predispositions.
+Dermatitis is an inflammation of the skin characterized by redness, itching, and even blisters.
+It can be triggered by various factors such as allergies, exposure to irritants, stress, or simply genetic predisposition.

 Understanding these different aspects of dermatitis is crucial for parents, as it will allow you to better recognize symptoms in your children and take preventative measures to avoid known triggers.
-In addition, it will help you choose the right products for the care of your children's skin , avoiding potentially irritating substances and favoring solutions adapted to the sensitivity of our little ones' skin.
+It will also help you choose the right skin care products for your children, avoiding potentially irritating substances and favoring solutions adapted to the sensitivity of our little ones' skin.

 Dermatitis: characteristics and differences between its forms